joelmeyerson/cryobase-app/README.md

 * `Archiving` means the recovered data has partially expired and is being returned to `Archived` status.
 Once the data has completely returned to the `Archived` it will again be available for retrieval.

 ![alt text](https://github.com/joelmeyerson/cryobase-app/blob/main/download.png?raw=true)

+## Other topics

+### How to delete data
+As a precaution CryoBase was designed without an interface for deleting data.
+However, data can easily be deleted from the AWS S3 web console.
+1. Navigate to the S3 section of the AWS console.
+2. Locate the bucket used by CryoBase (e.g. *cryo-em-data*).
+Within this bucket select the dataset you want to delete, and click `Delete`.
+AWS will go through a quick confirmation step to verify you actually want to delete the data.
+3. In addition, you should delete the associated metadata for the target dataset.
+This will ensure that CryoBase no longer displays the dataset as an entry in the Archive table.
+The metadata can be found in your bucket within the metadata path (e.g. *cryo-em-data/metadata*).
+Select the metadata for the target dataset and click `Delete`.